okunokentaro/commonjs-friendly-angular2/README.md

 After the `npm install`, wait a minute :coffee:

-When all is finished, you can use `./node_modules/commonjs-friendly-angular2/products/` of contents as you please:)
+When all is finished, you can use `./node_modules/commonjs-friendly-angular2/products/` of contents as you please :) (For example, use in Browserify etc.)

 ## License